NathanHinthorne/Wave-Function-Collapse-p5js/README.md

 - [ ] Design a web API which takes an input image as a request and gives an output image as its response.

-- [ ] Create a button to export the tile connection rules to be used in a game engine.
+- [x] Create a button to export the tile connection rules so they can be used in a game engine.

 ## How to use